 Talked to my parents, and figured, why not?
 If I don’t like them, I can always get it taken out, right?
-As Buddha says, “nothing is permanent.”
-I’m Buddhist by the way if you didn’t know that.
 Moving forward, I went ahead and created an excel sheet.
 I currently reside in Scottsdale, Arizona, so my list of plastic surgeons was only from those in Scottsdale and one in Tucson that was recommended by my mother.
 Listed all the plastic surgeons that I was interested in seeing along with their website, social media, consultation fee, etc. (PS.
 Here’s my excel sheet.
 It’s pretty outdated but you get the idea.)

 I only went to the plastic surgeons that had a complimentary consultation fee.
-Majority of these surgeons I found via RealSelf, which I highly recommend.
-It’s so interesting reading other people’s journey.
+The majority of these surgeons I found via RealSelf, which I highly recommend.
+It’s so interesting reading other people’s journeys.
 RealSelf is similar to Yelp but for cosmetic procedures instead of food.
 I also joined a couple of support groups on Facebook as well.

 I ended up going to four consultations in Scottsdale and one phone consultation in Tucson.
 Not going to disclose any of the surgeon’s name except for the surgeon I am going to since some of them I’ve had a bad experience with, while the other ones, I do not really care for.